G4sul1n/Autonetix/README.md

 ```shell
 ./autonetix.sh -d domain1.com, domain2.com, domain3.com...
 ```
-PS: Please note that subdomain discovery with aquatone-discover may take some time.
+PS: Please note that subdomain discovery may take some time.
 Do not alarm if you don't see results in your screen inmediately.
 ## Screenshots
 ![autonetix example](https://github.com/user-attachments/assets/4c6aa6cf-eb64-4635-a2b3-32b1344f7e9d)
 ![autonetix result](https://github.com/user-attachments/assets/4730ead7-5f9c-4528-9c22-0a2118a9fffc)